port-labs/port-docs/docs/single-sign-on/onelogin.md

 ### Step #4: Add `email_verified` custom property to all users

-The use of OpenID requires that Onelogin pass to Port an `email_verified` field upon user login.
-Onelogin does not store and expose that field by default, so in this step you are going to configure that field, and apply it to all users in your Onelogin account, the steps outlined here can also be found in the [Onelogin documentation](https://developers.onelogin.com/openid-connect/guides/email-verified).
+The use of OpenID requires that Onelogin passes to Port an `email_verified` field upon user login.
+Onelogin does not store and expose that field by default, so in this step, you are going to configure that field and apply it to all users in your Onelogin account.
+The steps outlined here can also be found in the [Onelogin documentation](https://developers.onelogin.com/openid-connect/guides/email-verified).

 1. In the Admin Console, go to Users -> Custom User Fields.
 2. Click on `New User Field`.